-The Financial Accounting Standards Board issued SFAS No. 133, "Accounting for Derivative Instruments and for Hedging Activities" ("SFAS No. 133").
+In June of 1998, the Financial Accounting Standards Board issued SFAS No. 133, "Accounting for Derivative Instruments and for Hedging Activities" ("SFAS No. 133").
+SFAS 133 was originally effective for fiscal years beginning after June 15, 1999.
+However, in May 1999, the FASB voted to delay the effective date for one year, to fiscal years beginning after June 15, 2000 by issuing SFAS 137.
 SFAS No. 133, which is effective for fiscal years beginning after June 15, 2000, will provide a comprehensive standard for the recognition and measurement of derivatives and hedging activities.
-SFAS No. 133 requires all derivatives to be recorded on the balance sheet at fair value and establishes "special accounting" for the different types of hedges.
+SFAS No. 133, as amended, requires all derivatives to be recorded on the balance sheet at fair value and establishes "special accounting" for the different types of hedges.
 Though the accounting treatment and criteria for each type of hedge is unique, they all result in recognizing offsetting changes in value or cash flows of both the hedge and the hedged item in earnings in the same period.
 Changes in the fair value of derivatives that do not meet the hedged criteria are included in earnings in the same period of the change.
-The Company plans to adopt SFAS No. 133 in the fiscal year ended December 31, 2001, but has not yet completed its analysis of the impact, if any, SFAS No. 133 may have on its consolidated financial statements.
+The Company plans to adopt SFAS No. 133 will have a significant impact on its consolidated financial statements.